Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Comparison of different regimes

-For $\alpha=0.1$, we find interesting behaviours with increasing $\tilde{g}$.
-We start again from $g=0.6$, which has been considered both in Fig.~\ref{fig:FFT_sc} and~\ref{fig:xF01_sc}.
-We recall that, for $\alpha=0.1$, the standard readout is not effective to get the spin component along the z-axis.
-Therefore, we investigate if a state reconstruction can still be achieved.
-As shown in Fig.~\ref{fig:xF1_sc}, the time evolution of the resonator number agrees with that predicted from the HEM improved by the fitting of the spin z-component (Eq.~(\ref{eq:sigmarenz})), while the LME remains perturbative and does not significantly change the state from the initial vacuum.
-For the position, instead, the agreement is good at $g=0.6$ between LME and HEM, while there is a slightly different amplitude in the MPS position.
-In fact, LME fails at high coupling to the bath while HEM at high renormalization of the qubit dynamics.
-Thus, these perturbative approaches are unable to properly transfer the effect of the environment to the qubit through the interaction with the cavity.
+For $\alpha=0.1$, we find interesting behaviours with increasing $g$.
+We start again from $g=0.6\Delta$, which has been considered both in Fig.~\ref{fig:FFT_sc} and~\ref{fig:xF01_sc}.
+We recall that, for $\alpha=0.1$, the $z$-component evaluation is not effective to get the spin component along the $z$-axis.
+Therefore, we investigate if a Bloch vector evaluation can still be achieved.
+As shown in Fig.~\ref{fig:xF1_sc}, the time evolution of the oscillator number agrees with that predicted from the HEM improved by the fitting of the spin $z$-component (Eq.~(\ref{eq:sigmarenz})), while the LME remains perturbative and does not significantly change the state from the initial vacuum.
+For the position, instead, the agreement is good at $g=0.6\Delta$ between LME and HEM, while there is a slightly different amplitude in the MPS position.
+In fact, LME fails at very large coupling to the bath while HEM at high renormalization of the qubit dynamics.
+Thus, these perturbative approaches are unable to properly transfer the effect of the environment to the qubit through the interaction with the oscillator.
 To understand this point, one can consider the mapped model in Eq.~(\ref{eq:mappedH}) where the effective spectral density is Ohmic at low frequencies with coupling proportional to $g^2\alpha/\omega_0^2$.
-For $g=1.0$, we observe also a discrepancy between LME and HEM, due to the increased $g$.
-Moreover, they are phase-shifted with respect to the MPS due to the fact that a high value of the coupling in the mapped model \cite{mapzueco} means a qubit strongly coupled to the effective bath. \\ The panels $(e)$ and $(f)$ of Fig.~\ref{fig:xF1_sc} show qubit fidelity for $\alpha=0.1$, comparing MPS and LME methods.
-For $g=0.6$, LME gives an incorrect behaviour, while the MPS simulations provide the limiting case $F_q(5T\Delta)\approx90\%$ in which the state reconstruction can be performed.
-Indeed, one can still determine x, y and z spin components from the behaviour of oscillator position, momentum and number as predicted by HEM solutions.
-In panel Fig.~\ref{fig:xF1_sc}$(f)$, for $g=1.0$, the difference between LME and MPS becomes large, indicative of the fact that in this regime LME fails, while for MPS $F_q(5T\Delta)\approx60\%$.
+For $g=1.0\Delta$, we observe also a discrepancy between LME and HEM, due to the increased $g$.
+Moreover, they are phase-shifted with respect to the MPS due to the fact that a large value of the coupling in the mapped model \cite{mapzueco} means a qubit strongly coupled to the effective bath. \\ The panels $(e)$ and $(f)$ of Fig.~\ref{fig:xF1_sc} show qubit fidelity for $\alpha=0.1$, comparing MPS and LME methods.
+For $g=0.6\Delta$, LME gives an incorrect behaviour, while the MPS simulations provide the limiting case $F_q(5T\Delta)\approx90\%$ in which the Bloch vector evaluation can be performed.
+Indeed, one can still determine $x$, $y$ and $z$ spin components from the behaviour of oscillator position, momentum and number as predicted by HEM solutions.
+In panel Fig.~\ref{fig:xF1_sc}$(f)$, for $g=1.0\Delta$, the difference between LME and MPS becomes large, indicative of the fact that in this regime LME fails, while for MPS $F_q(5T\Delta)\approx60\%$.
 In fact, LME would provide still a perturbative description, with an acceptable fidelity; MPS, however, shows a fidelity almost linearly decreasing so that it results $F_q(5T\Delta)\approx60\%$.
-Summarizing, we have found that for low $\alpha$ in the strong coupling regime both the typical readout for an up state and for a generic state can be achieved making the qubit state reconstruction possible.
-For increasing $\alpha$, anyway, the readout is unachievable, while for $g\leq0.6$ a state reconstruction is still attainable (see Fig.~\ref{fig:diag_fase} and Table~\ref{tab:fid} in the concluding section \ref{sec:conclusioni}).\\ In analogy with weak coupling regime discussed in the previous subsection, we find that the effect of the decoherence helps the qubit state reconstruction by reducing the initial transient and the oscillator is in a moving momentum squeezed state as pointed out in \ref{subsec:deco_squeezed}.
+Obviously, the qubit fidelity with respect to its free evolution would be strictly $100\%$ only when the HEM solutions are valid, hence for very low $g$ and $\alpha$.
+We observe in this intermediate regime between the strong and the ultra-strong coupling that up to our final time of simulations ($t\approx5T=35/\Delta$), it reaches the $90\%$.
+Moreover, the entanglement in the same intermediate regime becomes very high (see Fig.~\ref{fig:ent}), meaning that the qubit is inextricably linked to the oscillator.
+For these reasons we choose $90\%$ as the threshold for the fidelity of a reliable qubit state evaluation.\\ Summarizing, we have found that for small $\alpha$ in the strong coupling regime both the $z$-component evaluation for an up state and for a generic state can be achieved.
+For increasing $\alpha$, anyway, the $z$-component evaluation is unachievable, while for $g\leq0.6$ a full Bloch vector evaluation is still attainable (see Fig.~\ref{fig:diag_fase} and Table~\ref{tab:fid} in the concluding section \ref{sec:conclusioni}).\\ In analogy with weak coupling regime discussed in the previous subsection, we find that the effect of the decoherence helps the full Bloch vector evaluation by reducing the initial transient and the oscillator is in a moving momentum squeezed state as pointed out in \ref{subsec:deco_squeezed}.